General information on apf in rail transport

 Requirements and participation

-To this end, the online-arbitration request form on this website
+To do so, the arbitration request on this website.

-If it is not possible to attach all documents electronically, copies can also be sent by post.
+If it is not possible to attach all documents electronically, copies may also be sent by mail.

 Address

-• A complete written statement of the facts.
+Email address - A complete written account of the facts

-• The written complaint addressed to the company (letter, e-mail).
+- The written complaint sent to the company (letter, email)

-In the course of the conciliation procedure,both the applicant and the company areobliged to participate in the procedure and to provide the apf with all information necessary to assess the situation.
+During the conciliation procedure, both the petitioners and the company are required to cooperate with the proceedings and provide the apf with all information necessary for assessing the facts of the case.

 Incorrect and/or incomplete information may lead to the termination of arbitration proceedings.